MicrosoftDocs/quantum-docs-pr/articles/language/expressions.md

 Adjoint WrappedOp!(qs)
 ```

-:new: A callable literal may be used as a value, say to assign to a
+A callable literal may be used as a value, say to assign to a
 variable or to pass to another callable.
 In this case, if the callable has type parameters, they must be provided
 as part of the callable value.